The increasing prevalence of cosmetic surgery is having a dramatic impact on wider society.

 The impact on younger generations

-The rising demand for injectable facial fillers and Botox among ever-younger patients has been directly attributed to the new wave of celebrities using social media, such as reality TV stars Chloe Ferry and Amy Childs.
+Body image campaigners and cosmetic surgeons alike are especially worried about the consequences of this increased visibility on young people.
+The rising demand for injectable facial fillers and Botox among ever-younger patients has been directly attributed to celebrities on social media.

 Plastic surgeon Michael Salzhauer said, “Ten years ago, women in their late teens and early twenties rarely sought plastic surgery, but now young people are doing it because they are seeing themselves on social media from different angles next to models like Kylie Jenner and Kim Kardashian with curvaceous bodies.”

 Our survey also revealed that 91% of people ‘agree’ or ‘strongly agree’ that people are increasingly undergoing surgery when they are too young.
 Similarly, in a previous survey, we discovered that young people had disproportionately been impacted by negative body image during the coronavirus pandemic.

 A word of caution

 Young people are advised to reduce the amount of time they spend on social media.
 Instagram, in particular, has been held responsible by the Royal Society of Public Health (RSPC) for harming the mental health of young people.

 The RSPC said, “Young people…are bombarded with images that attempt to pass off the edited off as the norm.
 This practice is contributing to a generation of young people with poor body image and body confidence.”